tuxpoldo/btsync-deb/docs/site-page-btsync.md

 the possibility to manually configure single or multiple BitTorrent Sync instances with highly customised configurations.

+__THESE PACKAGES ARE UNOFFICIAL AND NOT THE WORK OF BITTORRENT® INC.
+PLEASE DO NOT CONTACT THE BITTORRENT® INC. SUPPORT WITH QUESTIONS OR PROBLEMS RELATED TO THE USE OF THE PACKAGES.
+YOU WILL FIND COMPETENT HELP AND SUPPORT IN THE [SUPPORT FORUM](http://forum.bittorrent.com/topic/18974-debian-and-ubuntu-server-unofficial-packages-for-bittorrent-sync/)__

 The deb-packages are available for the same architectures as released by BitTorrent Inc.: